Last reviewed: 8/25/2023

 Addette has a broad range of professional interests that include the mental health of people of color, in particular, the intergenerational transmission of trauma, and issues unique to first generation college students.
 She is sensitive to the range of experiences and issues within cultural groups, and how these are informed by socioeconomic class, education and appearance.

 When there is sufficient student interest, we offer a variety of support groups that may be of interest, including a Crossing Cultures group, International Students Workshop, Men of Color Support Group, Women of Color Support.
-For the time being, support groups are held as virtual support spaces.
+Visit the Support Groups page for a list of current in-person groups and virtual support spaces.